stuntrally/stuntrally3/docs/VehicleModeling.md

 SX_wheel.mesh	 sub: 1  tri: 26.3k
 SX	 ALL sub: 8  tri: 309.2k
 ```
 ![](images/wireSX1.jpg)

 ![](images/wireSX2.jpg)

 ### S8

-S8 has high tri counts, but not much detail in textures.
+S8 has good, high tris counts, but not much detail in textures.
 Hard to improve, has to be made by an experienced artist.

 ```